 *Singers: This is a non-traditional ensemble.
 You will not be singing with the other singers.
 You will be working one at a time on lead vocal performance skills in a band with student musicians.

-Teaches the skills needed to excel at singing contemporary background vocals in small groups for recording.
+This ensemble teaches the skills needed to excel at singing contemporary background vocals in small groups for recording.

 We will play with the voice as an instrument, teaching you how to own a swing feel, bossa nova, backbeat, bebop.
 We want you to find your solo sound within the group ensemble framework and vice versa.
 The ensemble is small because we want essentially one on a part and a chance for you to stand on your own two vocal chords.